LAST UPDATED: 7/24/26 – Alstrom Point in Glen Canyon Guide

 What to Know Before Visiting Alstrom Point

-You need to have a high clearance 4WD vehicle.
-Believe me, you will not make it to Alstrom point without 4WD.
-Even with 4WD, you may bottom out in certain areas without a high clearance, so I would recommend using caution if your vehicle doesn’t have high clearance.
-Ideally, your vehicle should have at least 10-inches of clearance to be safe.
+You will need a high-clearance 4WD vehicle.
+Believe me, you will not make it to Alstrom Point without 4WD.
+Even with 4WD, you may bottom out in certain areas without high clearance, so I recommend using caution if your vehicle lacks high clearance.
+Ideally, your vehicle should have at least 10 inches of clearance to be safe.

 Make Sure Someone Knows Your Plan